-Commissioned by the Wexner Center for the Performing Arts/Columbus, OH and the Kitchen/NYC and originally produced by Young Jean Lee Theater Co. and presented at the Wexner Center and the Kitchen, 2009
+Commissioned by and premiered at the Wexner Center for the Performing Arts and the Kitchen, NYC (2009).
+Produced by Young Jean Lee Theater Company.

-“This is so ingenious a twist, such a radical bit of theatrical smoke and mirrors, that, in rethinking everything that has come before … we are forced to confront our own preconceived notions of race.
-And to agree with Lee that we may not live long enough to purge ourselves of them.”- New Yorker
+“This is so ingenious a twist, such a radical bit of theatrical smoke and mirrors, that, in rethinking everything that has come before …we are forced to confront our own preconceived notions of race.
+And to agree with Lee that we may not live long enough to purge ourselves of them.” – The New Yorker

 “Lee confirms herself as one of the best experimental playwrights in America.
 Her language manages to be both feverishly strange and rigorously intellectual, and she directs her charismatic, talented cast with economy and theatrical dash.” - Time Out New York

 Premiered at HERE Arts Center, NYC in co-production with Young Jean Lee’s Theater Company (2006).